H4L-MK4/Intune/Graph/PrimaryUser/README.md

 - Secret Key (from the created application)

 After that, set the Graph permissions accordingly and grant admin consent with a Global Administrator.
-Note: I'm not 100% sure if all of the permissions are nessecary, as i used it like i said from a migration script, which needed those permissions.

 ![Graph Permissions](https://github.com/H4L-MKIII/Intune/blob/main/Graph/PrimaryUser/GraphPermissions.png)